 Variable lease payments that depend on revenue and output are recognised in statement of profit or loss in the period in which the condition that triggers those payments occurs.
-Notes to the consolidated financial statements (continued)

 k) Leases (continued)

 ii.
 Group as a lessor

 When the Group acts as a lessor, it determines at lease inception whether each lease is a finance lease or an operating lease.